ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 An entity can only be part of 1 aggregate and all relations inside an aggregate need to be unidirectional and the aggregate root need to manage the top relation.

 This means that by following links starting from the aggregate root, every entity inside the aggregate can be found.
-Because of this, we do not need a repository for each entity like in spring data jpa, but only for the aggregate roots.
+Because of this, we do not need a repository for each entity like in Spring Data JPA, but only for the aggregate roots.
 To link entity classes together to form an aggregate, you need to use object references.
 Entity classes inside an aggregate can only have one-to-one relationships and one-to-many relationships.
 If you have a one-to-one relationship your entity only needs an object reference to the other object.
 When you have a one-to-many relationship your entity needs to contain a collection of object references.
 To create relations to entities outside the aggregate, id's need to be used to get a low coupling between these classes.

-A big difference in creating the domain model that is used in spring data jdbc versus spring data jpa is that no @Entity and no relation annotations like @OneToMany need to be used.
+A big difference in creating the domain model that is used in Spring Data JDBC versus Spring Data JPA is that no @Entity and no relation annotations like @OneToMany need to be used.
-Spring data jdbc knows a class is an aggregate root when it contains a repository for that class.
+Spring Data JDBC knows a class is an aggregate root when it contains a repository for that class.
-And because of the rules that the aggregate entities are connected through object references, spring data jdbc also knows what the aggregates are and create a database structure that corresponds to this structure.
+And because of the rules that the aggregate entities are connected through object references, Spring Data JDBC also knows what the aggregates are and create a database structure that corresponds to this structure.

 In the following example you can see 2 aggregate roots RentalCompany and Car.
 Rental is part of the aggregate of RentalCompany.